Is Milanesa Steak Tender? Find Out Now and Be Amazed!

 Selecting the cut of meat is a crucial step in making milanesa steak.
 Generally, we use cuts from the loin, known for its tenderness.
 I often opt for thinly sliced beef, veal, pork or poultry to achieve a versatile and flavorful dish.

-The thinness aids in tenderizing during pounding while the quality of the cut ensures juiciness and flavor after cooking.
-This choice contributes significantly to creating a milanesa steak that boasts both crispy exterior and succulent center.
+The thinness aids in tenderizing during pounding, while the quality of the cut ensures juiciness and flavor after cooking.
+This choice contributes significantly to creating a milanesa steak that boasts both a crispy exterior and a succulent center.

 The tenderizing process